quii/learn-go-with-tests/http-server.md

 A type implements the Handler interface by implementing the `ServeHTTP` method which expects two arguments, the first is where we _write our response_ and the second is the HTTP request that was sent to the server.

-Let's create a file named `server_text.go` and write a test for a function `PlayerServer` that takes in those two arguments.
+Let's create a file named `server_test.go` and write a test for a function `PlayerServer` that takes in those two arguments.
 The request sent in will be to get a player's score, which we expect to be `"20"`.

 ```go
 func TestGETPlayers(t *testing.T) {